danja/chatterbox/notes.md

+**2020-03-18**

+- [x] 1. node.js WebSocket client & server on port 8080
+2. nginx on 80 proxying WebSocket to 8080
+3. node.js WebSocket server on 8080, client on 80
+4. Python client to 80
+5. minimal browser client to 80
+6. work out message shape
+7. mock Chatterbox on node.js WebSocket server on 8080
+8. Chatterbox browser client talking to mock
+9. minimal ESPAsyncWebServer WebSocket on ESP32
+10. ESPAsyncWebServer WebSocket on ESP32 to Chatterbox internals

 **2020-03-17** *version chatterbox_1.0.10*

 Ok, so to some extent the choice of comms with the Chatterbox is quite arbitrary.
 But webiness is *good*, WebSockets is nearby and supported by [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer), which I'm already using.